Phone-GWP-group

 Custom picking bins, with suitable options, can give your business a genuine competitive advantage

-This is why moulded plastic bins are also very popular, offering as they do exceptional protection, but they are frequently over specified (and can be very expensive) for many applications.
+This is why moulded plastic bins are also very popular, offering exceptional protection, but they are frequently over-specified and can be very expensive for many applications.

-Finally, if you are producing specialist items which need additional protection in storage, then you may be able to take advantage of picking bins with particular properties.
+Finally, if you’re producing specialist items that require additional protection in storage, you may be able to take advantage of picking bins with specific properties.

-For example, if your inventory consists of microchips and other static sensitive devices or components, you could consider an anti-static options such as Corriplast (conductive Correx®) or even Corstat.
+For example, if your inventory consists of microchips and other static-sensitive devices or components, you could consider an anti-static option such as Corriplast (conductive Correx) or even Corstat.

 Anti static bins